insapathogenomics/ACDTree/EvalTree/README.md

                         category for visualization in the cluster plots.
 When there are more than 5 slices (default), they will be combined into one category named Other
   -pcp PLOTS_CATEGORY_PERCENTAGE, --plots_category_percentage PLOTS_CATEGORY_PERCENTAGE
                         [OPTIONAL] Determines the percentage of plot categories in the *_partition_summary.tsv or *_sample_of_interest_partition_summary.tsv file that are intended to be collapse into the
-                        Othercategory for visualization in the cluster plots.
+                        Other category for visualization in the cluster plots.
 Slices plots with a lower percentage than the entered plots_category_percentage will be combined into one category named Others
 Outbreak

 -to THRESHOLD_OUTBREAK, --threshold_outbreak THRESHOLD_OUTBREAK